Ayan Broomfield: Early life and education

 Ayan Broomfield was born in Toronto, Ontario Canada on August 13, 1997.

 She was a member of the Clemson Tigers and UCLA Bruins college athletic teams.

 Career

-Broomfield has won two doubles title on the ITF tour in her career.
+Broomfield has won two doubles titles on the ITF tour in her career.
 On April 27, 2015, she reached her best singles ranking of world number 680.
 On May 4, 2015, she peaked at world number 467 in the doubles rankings.

 Broomfield made her WTA Tour debut at the 2014 Coupe Banque Nationale, having received a wildcard with Maria Patrascu into the doubles tournament.
 She decided to follow the college route and was part of the Clemson University tennis team from January 2016 to May 2017.

 On May 25, 2019, playing for the UCLA Bruins, she and teammate Gabby Andrews won the doubles event at the 2019 NCAA Division I Women's Tennis Championship, defeating Kate Fahey and Brienne Minor of the Michigan Wolverines.